MoritzLost/ProcessWireDev/site/02-setup-and-structure/02-integrate-composer-with-processwire.md

 ## Conclusion

 With this setup, you are following secure practices and have much flexibility over what you want to include in your project.
 For example, you can just as easily include some npm libraries in your project root and set up JavaScript and CSS compilation.
 You can also start tracking the source code of your project inside your `src/php/` directory independently of the ProcessWire installation.
-All in all, you have good seperation of concerns between ProcessWire, external dependencies, your ProcessWire templates and your custom classes, as well as another level of security by not exposing source files over the web.
+All in all, you have good separation of concerns between ProcessWire, external dependencies, your ProcessWire templates and your custom classes, as well as another level of security by not exposing source files over the web.
 You can also build upon this approach.
-For example, it's good practice to keep credentials for your database outside the webroot.
+For example, its good practice to keep credentials for your database outside the webroot.
 So you could modify the `public/site/config.php` file to include a config or `.env` file in your project root and read the database credentials from there.